 \subsubsection{Interpretability of the VFL model at the active party}

-The widespread adoption of machine learning-based automation systems in various sectors of society, including governments, banking, healthcare, and education, has become increasingly common.
-Although these systems bring many operational benefits, there are also important challenges that need to be addressed.
-One such challenge in the context of VFL is the interpretability of machine-based decisions when passive parties participate in the training of VFL using PPSs.
-This becomes particularly relevant in cases where VFL models are used to make decisions that have legal, insurance, or health implications, as a lack of justifiability of the outcomes can potentially harm the trust relationship between users and the system.
+The increasing use of machine learning-based automation systems in sectors like government, banking, healthcare, and education presents both benefits and challenges.
+A significant challenge in VFL involves the interpretability of decisions made by models trained with PPSs, especially when these decisions impact legal, insurance, or health matters.
+A lack of outcome justifiability may erode trust between users and the system.

-Interpretability is an essential aspect of machine learning models and refers to the ability to understand the relationship between the parameters of the model and its outcomes.
-Simple machine learning models such as linear and logistic regression, decision trees, and Lasso/Ridge regression are generally preferred over more complex deep learning models when performance levels are comparable, as they offer greater interpretability.
-For example, in the case of logistic regression, the odds ratio of two different classes for a sample can be easily calculated as $e^{(\mathbf{w}_i-\mathbf{w}_j)\mathbf{x}_1}$, where $\mathbf{w}_i$ is the $i$-th row of the parameter matrix $[\mathbf{W}_\textnormal{act}, \mathbf{W}_\textnormal{pas}]$.
-Consider the Bank-FinTech example, where two customers $\mathbf{x}_1$ and $\mathbf{x}_2$ have similar active features but different passive features and one of them is approved for a credit card application while the other is rejected.
-If the customer $\mathbf{x}_1$ objects to the rejection, the bank must be able to justify the decision based on the difference in the passive feature and the corresponding change in the odds ratio, $e^{(w{i,d_t}-w{j,d_t})(x_{1,d_t}-x_{2,d_t})}$, where the subscript $d_t$ refers to the index of the passive feature.
+Interpretability is crucial in ML and pertains to understanding the relationship between a model's parameters and its outcomes.
+Simpler models such as linear and logistic regression, decision trees, and Lasso/Ridge regression are often favored over complex deep learning models for their interpretability when their performance is comparable.
+For instance, in logistic regression, the odds ratio between two classes for a sample can be calculated using $e^{(\mathbf{w}_i - \mathbf{w}_j) \mathbf{x}_1}$, where $\mathbf{w}_i$ is the $i$-th row of the parameter matrix $[\mathbf{W}_{\textnormal{act}}, \mathbf{W}_{\textnormal{pas}}]$.
+Consider a Bank-FinTech scenario where two customers, $\mathbf{x}_1$ and $\mathbf{x}_2$, have similar active features but differ in passive features; if one is approved and the other rejected for a credit application, the bank must justify the decision by the difference in passive features and the resultant change in the odds ratio, expressed as $e^{(w_{i,d_f} - w_{j,d_f})(x_{1,d_f} - x_{2,d_f})}$, where $d_f$ denotes the index of a specific passive feature.